 Have you ever wondered why countless crunches and healthy eating have not resulted in the flat stomach you deserve?
 You’re not alone.
-Many women and men – particularly after significant weight loss or pregnancies – have stubborn fat, loose, lax skin, and a protruding abdomen that does not respond to diet and exercise.
+Many women and men – particularly after significant weight loss or pregnancies – have stubborn fat, loose, lax skin, belt lipectomy, lower body lift, and a protruding abdomen that does not respond to diet and exercise.
 Our surgeons have years of experience and training in body contouring procedures.
-We perform abdominoplasty in the Salt Lake City area to help people improve their physical appearance and emotional wellbeing.
+We perform abdominoplasty/tummy tuck in the Salt Lake City area to help people improve their physical appearance and emotional well-being.

-This technique is appropriate for patients who have an extensive amount of loose skin not just on the abdomen, but also on the hips and flanks.
-Patients who get extended tummy tucks have typically lost a massive amount of weight.
-In this surgery, the incision extends beyond the hips to the lower back.
-Skin is removed, abdominal muscles are repaired, and the belly button is repositioned.
+This technique is suitable for patients who have a lot of loose skin not only on the abdomen but also on the hips and arms.
+Ideal candidates for an extended tummy tuck are people who have lost a lot of weight and have excess skin and people who want to slim down their abdomen and arms.
+In this tummy tucks surgery, the incision extends from the hips to the lower back.
+The skin is removed, the abdominal muscles are repaired, and the navel is repositioned.

 These procedures take between two and five hours.
 The difference depends upon if you’re having a full tummy tuck with upper and lower incisions or a mini tuck with only the lower incision.
 Also, if your stomach muscles have become separated due to the localized weight gain, this takes somewhat longer for our 22 Plastic Surgery team to bring them back to the center and anchor them.
 During your consultation with Dr. Reuben or Dr. Clayton, we will see your unique situation and can give you an idea of how long the procedure will take.